maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Causes an error to be raised with the error number *aexp*.
 Generally used for testing purposes.

 <a name="resume-next-aexp-"></a>
-### `RESUME` [`NEXT`, *aexp*, ]
+### `RESUME` [`NEXT`, *aexp*]

 When a handler is complete, `RESUME` is used to clear out the error condition and return execution to the main code.
 It is similar in concept to the `RETURN` statement used with `GOSUB`.
-If a `RESUME` statement is executed with no active trap being set, an error will occur.
-This is similar to encountering a `RETURN` with no corresponding `GOSUB`.
+If a `RESUME` statement is executed with no active trap being set, an error will occur, similar to encountering a `RETURN` with no corresponding `GOSUB`.

 If the statement is used with no parameter, execution returns to the start of the line where the error occurred.
 If *aexp* is provided, it performs the equivalent of a `GOTO` to the provided line number.
-Using `NEXT` as the parameter tells it to return to the statement *after* the error, which is likely the most useful option.
-If *aexp* is provided, it performs the equivalent of a `GOTO`.
+Using `NEXT` as the parameter tells it to return to the statement *after* the error, which is likely the most useful option in most cases.

 <a name="erl"></a>
 ### `ERL()`